 Field Description From Determines when the sampling period begins (date and time). То Determines when the sampling period ends (date and time).
-Last Allows you to focus on the last <n> minutes, hours, days, weeks or months from the current time.</n>
+Last Lets you focus on the last <n> minutes, hours, days, weeks or months from the current time.</n>